smarticoai/public-api/docs/api/classes/WSAPIClans.md

   tournament requires the user to be in a clan first.
 - `1006` (`JOIN_CLAN_COOLDOWN_ACTIVE`) — user is inside the
   switch-cooldown window from a previous clan join (default 7 days, configurable per label).
+Only reachable when the user is already in a *different* clan (this call is then a clan switch);
+  a first-time join never returns `1006`.
 Surface the `TClans.cooldown_until` expiry in the disabled CTA.
-- `1007` (`JOIN_CLAN_ARCHIVED`) — defined on the public enum but
-  the server does NOT emit this code in practice (archived clans are reported as `1001`).
-Handle it as a synonym for `1001` defensively, but do not rely on it.
 - `1011` (`JOIN_CLAN_JOINED_AFTER_TOURNAMENT_START`) — this
   method does NOT return `1011` directly.
 The code fires on [registerInTournament](WSAPITournaments.md#registerintournament) responses when the user joined